 Businesses hold inventory for many reasons.
 For instance, any production or retail unit would be keeping inventory to ensure that they operate continuously and independently.
 Also, they keep it to remain flexible in exceeding the variable consumer demand.
 For manufacturing businesses, particularly, inventory planning or keeping adequate inventory helps them scale in output scheduling.
 You can leverage bulk orders for discounts and drive substantial business benefits.

 How To Follow Inventory Process Flow?

 The process flow of inventory management or the lifecycle of inventory is uniform all around.
-Whether you are running a retail, manufacturing business, or involved in maintenance and service organizations businesses, the process flow of inventory management will be the same across all the verticals.
+Whether you are running retail, or manufacturing business, or involved in maintenance and service organizations businesses, the process flow of inventory management will be the same across all the verticals.

-Organizations purchase inventory based on inventory planning research or on the best estimate of the company’s requirement if the department or company is new.
-Although experts suggest avoiding excess inventory, organizations may overstock while stepping into the procurement at the very initial stage.
+Organizations purchase inventory based on inventory planning research or on the best estimate of the company's requirement if the department or company is new.
+Although experts suggest avoiding excess inventory, organizations may overstock while stepping into procurement at the very initial stage.

 Businesses should store or warehouse inventory in a clean and secure area.
 These organizations will incur holding costs to cover lighting and heating or refrigeration for stocks.
 Additionally, it's about dedicating time to research and inventory planning for convenient stock inspection and fetching from storage.

 Most organizations take stock items from inventory to meet their intended purpose, including sales items, raw materials, or repair parts.

 It is important to maintain production flow, cash flow, and happy customers whether track stock as organizations retrieve or consume it.
 It is tracking that forms a vital part of inventory planning and helps businesses anticipate what's in stock and when to reorder.